msavaryleblanc/modeling-assistant-recommender/readme.md

 #### 1. Clone repository
 Clone this repository to access it locally on your machine.

-#### 2. Run data population script
+#### 2. Download data
-If you want the Neo4j and Redis containers to start populated with a sample DB to use the recommender, please follow this step.
+If you want the Neo4j and Redis containers to start populated with a sample DB to use the recommender, please follow step 2. and 3.
+Please download the following archive: https://shift-music.fr/work/modelingassistantrecommender/data-dump.zip Extract the archive and place the folder `data-dump` to the root of this project.

+#### 3. Run data population script

 Open a terminal at the root of the project.
 Run the script `init-script.sh` as follows:
 ```
 ./init-script.sh